 Azerbaijan, Baku, July 29 / Trend, E.Ismayilov /

-In January-May, the U.S. imported over 6.186 million barrels of oil from Azerbaijan compared to more than 7.7 million barrels in January-May 2010, the report of the U.S. Energy Information Administration (EIA) said.
+In January-May, the U.S. imported over 6.186 million barrels of oil from Azerbaijan compared to more than 7.7 million barrels in January-May 2010, the report of the U.S. Energy Information Administration (

 In May, the U.S. imported more than 1.139 million barrels of Azerbaijani oil compared to almost than over 2.89 million barrels in May last year.